zoomzooom6/project-three-fullstack/README.md

    - Create an Account
    - Post products, services, and respond to customer's questions/feedback on the dashboard
    - Process payments through Stripe

+Additional Features:
+- Uses a web manifest
+- Uses a service worker for offline functionality
+- Is installable

 This application primarily uses the following technologies to achieve this:
 - Front-End: HTML, CSS, Bulma, JS, React, and Heroku